SeaAroundUs/sedna/README.md

 - Copy `.env_template` to `.env` and fill in appropriate values
 - Create an `.export_version` file with a short alphanumeric content (this will version your run of Sedna)
 - Run *in order* `check`, `perm`, `export`, `setup`, and finally `allocate` per the Usage section below
+- Running the `import` step generates `allocation_import.sql` which can be used to import allocation results and associated supporting tables from Athena/S3 to RDS

 Usage:
 ```